Mahler measure and the WZ algorithm: Connections with the elliptic dilogarithm

 Since we will only be interested in torsion points, we can assume that $u=a \omega+b\omega'$, for some $(a,b)\in\mathbb{Q}^2$.
 For appropriate choices of $E$, the series expansions in Theorem \ref{elliptic dilog theorem} equal $D^{E}(P)$ at $3$, $4$ and $6$-torsion points.

-Since our objective is to equate Mahler measures to elliptic dilogarithms, we need a method to identify the relevant elliptic curves.
-Let us define $\beta$ using $\sqrt{1-\beta}=\varphi^2(-q)/\varphi^2(q)$.
+Now we focus on equation \eqref{m q-series expansion}.
+In order to translate the right-hand side into elliptic dilogarithms, we must identify the relevant elliptic elliptic curves and torsion points.
+Let us set $\beta=1-\varphi^4(-q)/\varphi^4(q)$.
 The classical theory of elliptic functions shows that we can calculate $q$ as a function of $\beta$:

 It is known that $g_2$ and $g_3$ are also functions of $q$ \cite{We2}.
 In Ramanjujan's notation we have $g_2=\frac{4}{3}\pi^4 M(q)$, and $g_3=\frac{8}{27}\pi^6 N(q)$ \cite[pg.
 126]{Be3}.
 Applying formulas (13.3) and (13.4) in \cite[pg.
 127]{Be3}, we obtain: